Opinion poll: Effect on voters

 By providing information about voting intentions, opinion polls can sometimes influence the behavior of electors, and in his book The Broken Compass, Peter Hitchens asserts that opinion polls are actually a device for influencing public opinion.
 The various theories about how this happens can be split into two groups: bandwagon/underdog effects, and strategic ("tactical") voting.

 A bandwagon effect occurs when the poll prompts voters to back the candidate shown to be winning in the poll.
 The idea that voters are susceptible to such effects is old, stemming at least from 1884; William Safire reported that the term was first used in a political cartoon in the magazine Puck in that year.
 It has also remained persistent in spite of a lack of empirical corroboration until the late 20th century.
 George Gallup spent much effort in vain trying to discredit this theory in his time by presenting empirical research.
 A recent meta-study of scientific research on this topic indicates that from the 1980s onward the Bandwagon effect is found more often by researchers.

 The opposite of the bandwagon effect is the underdog effect.
 It is often mentioned in the media.
 This occurs when people vote, out of sympathy, for the party perceived to be "losing" the elections.
 There is less empirical evidence for the existence of this effect than there is for the existence of the bandwagon effect.

-The second category of theories on how polls directly affect voting is called strategic or tactical voting.
+The second category of theories on how polls directly affect voting is called strategic voting.
 This theory is based on the idea that voters view the act of voting as a means of selecting a government.
 Thus they will sometimes not choose the candidate they prefer on ground of ideology or sympathy, but another, less-preferred, candidate from strategic considerations.
 An example can be found in the 1997 United Kingdom general election.
 As he was then a Cabinet Minister, Michael Portillo's constituency of Enfield Southgate was believed to be a safe seat but opinion polls showed the Labour candidate Stephen Twigg steadily gaining support, which may have prompted undecided voters or supporters of other parties to support Twigg in order to remove Portillo.
 Another example is the boomerang effect where the likely supporters of the candidate shown to be winning feel that chances are slim and that their vote is not required, thus allowing another candidate to win.
+For party-list proportional representation opinion polling helps voters avoid wasting their vote on a party below the electoral threshold.